-A traditional, colorful saffron risotto from Lombardy, that is rumored to have been invented by accident in 1574.
+A traditional, colorful saffron risotto from Lombardy, rumored to have been invented by delicious accident in 1574.

 Saffron risotto is one of the staples of Lombardy, a region in Italy where rice is widely cultivated.
 With Italy’s reputation as the country of art and culture, a popular legend ascribes the origin of saffron risotto to art.